Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 But checking the top posts of the last month on /r/programming now and then might be a good idea.

-Now only will at least know about the most important new tools and technologies, but you will also absorb some idioms and unconsciously develop a map in your head about what is possible.
+Not only will this help you know about the most important new tools and technologies, but you will also absorb some idioms and unconsciously develop a map in your head about what is possible.
 This, in turn, will help you make better decisions in your daily work.